 Rain water Harvesting

-Did you know that in FY 19-20, we have harvested 2.2 million m3 of rain water which can be used for generating approximately 613 million units, which can light 5.23 lac houses per annum (considering 100 units average per month).
+2020欧洲杯体育投注网Did you know that in FY 19-20, we have harvested 2.2 billion liters of rain water which can be used for generating approximately 891 million units of electricity.
+This can light up 8.9 million houses for a month – considering that the average household requirement per month is 100 units.

 Additionally, all major solar and wind power plants are installed with rain water harvesting systems.